sonicavionics/sonicavionics.com/docs/dingboard/misc-thoughts.md

     - Large: 0.7 mm pad, 0.3 mm drill
     - Medium: 0.6 mm pad, 0.25 mm drill
     - Small: 0.5 mm pad, 0.2 mm
+- Make it hole: 0.3 and diameter: 0.4 for no extra charge

+- Vias under pads cost more and cause issues with assembly sometimes.
+Not worth it.

+- OshPark doesn't do assembly

+- I really am gonna have to choose between using github or the ECAD/MCAD plug in.
+I think the answer is obvious.
+Altium 365 is not the way.
+KiCAD is worth considering switching to.
+More accessible, free, apparently less professional though.
+What would a start up use though?
+Probably KiCAD.
+I don't know how well it handles multi board projects.
+I don't even know how Altium handles it though.
+Should I switch to KiCAD for Dongboard?
+Queens, and waterloo uses it.
+It probably has much better git integration although I'd have to look into that.
+ALtium 365 actually does provide some benefits.
+You can view stuff in the browser.
+There's also flux.ai which may or may not be scamming.
+Solidworks is such a drag but I don't think OnShape is ready.
+I've had it slow down on me too many times... meh not that many times though.
+No good FOSS CAD software.